 Then I had to admit I did have one chocolaty item for him.

 My son used to love hunting for Easter eggs.
 And even though Harry will be 26 this year, I still have their notes to the Easter Bunny.
-And to the Tooth Fairy, too, of course.
+And to the Tooth Fairy, too.
 I think Harry figured that if he wrote to Santa, why leave out anyone else who was magical.

 Then yesterday an email I received from a woman who identified herself as the “mom of an 8-year-old fabulous, gender creative boy” made me smile.
 I could feel the pride in her words.
 And I flashed on Harry at that age, when the terms “gender creative” and “gender nonconforming” were rare or unknown.
-I remembered his birthdays at that age in the late ‘90s; when there was nothing they wanted more than Pokémon cards, bear Beanie Babies and a purple Game Boy.
+I remembered his birthdays at that age in the late ‘90s.
+He wanted nothing more than Pokémon cards, bear Beanie Babies and a purple Game Boy.

 And as Harry’s mom, my wish every year was that the happiness of each birthday would last 365 days.
-I wanted him to know always the love his dad and I had for him, to be confident and secure with himself, and to feel safe in the world.
+I wanted him to know always the love his dad and I have for him, to be confident and secure with himself, and to feel safe in the world.
 That’s still my wish.
 I imagine it’s the hope for the mom who wrote to me yesterday.
-And I’m sure it’s the hope and prayer of countless other mothers, too, especially those moms of gender-nonconforming and transgender children in North Carolina.
+And I’m sure countless other mothers hope for that, too.
+Especially those moms of gender-nonconforming and transgender children in North Carolina.

 Like so many, I was horrified to learn that a state law, rammed through the Republican-controlled legislature and approved yesterday by the governor, eliminated anti-discrimination protection for all LGBTQ people in North Carolina, including barring non-binary and/or transgender men and women from entering the bathroom they feel most comfortable using.

 We must demand full civil rights for all people.